thimc/scm/README.md

 # scm - simple clipboard manager

-scm is a minimalist clipboard manager manager for X.
+scm is a minimalist clipboard manager for X.

 ## Requirements
 In order to build scm you need the Xlib and Xfixes header files.\